 a_transform => b_transform

 It is not always effective to apply gzip encoding to whole applications.
 While in most cases WSGI applications are deployed behind reverse proxy web server, it is more effective to use its capabilities of response compression (10-20% productivity gain with nginx).
-From other side gzipped response stored in cache is even better since compression is done once before being added to cache.
-This is why you have gzip transform.
+ON the other side, gzipped responses stored in cache are even better, since compression is done once before being added to cache.
+This is why there is a gzip transform.

 Here is a definition: